-In the study from 2018, the authors tested the European formula on 423 orthopantomographic radiographs of Serbian children (231 females and 191 males) aged 5 to 15 and found that formula is applicable to determine dental age in the Serbian population [19].
-Zelic et al. developed a simplified formula (BAF) for estimating dental age, which was tested on the Serbian and Italian populations [8].
+In a study from 2018, the authors tested the European formula on 423 orthopantomographic radiographs of Serbian children (231 females and 191 males) aged 5-15 years and found that the formula is applicable to determine dental age in the Serbian population [19].
+Zelic et al. [8] developed a simplified formula (BAF) for estimating dental age, which was tested on the Serbian and Italian populations.
 The BAF was found to be more accurate for dental age estimation in the Serbian population (particularly in females), although the accuracy of both the BAF and the European formula was nearly identical in the Italian group [8].
 Therefore, we decided to test the BAF formula in Montenegrin children who are in the mixed dentition stage since it has been shown that BAF could be a reliable method for assessing the dental age in other populations as well as the Serbian population [8].

 The findings of this study revealed that dental age calculated with the BAF formula underestimated the chronological age of Montenegrin children.
-This finding is consistent with earlier research in which the European formula or BAF was employed to estimate dental age [8].
-In almost every age category, the discrepancy between predicted dental age and chronological age was less than 6 months, showing that BAF could be a reliable tool for estimating age and dental maturity of Montenegrin children.
-Within 6 months, the difference between estimated dental age and chronological age was assessed in 61.2 percent of females and 53.7 percent of males Montenegrin children who participated in the study.
-Furthermore, in 94.0 and 83.6 percent of females and males Montenegrin children, estimated dental age differed from chronological age within 12 months.
-BAF demonstrated greater accuracy in the Montenegrin population compared to the results of the previous conducted study in which dental and chronological age differed within 6 months in 46.3 and 44.7 precent females and males Serbian children and within 12 months in 76.3 and 74.7 precent females and males Serbian children age 5 to 14 years [8].
-These results could be explained by the fact that the Montenegrin study sample was smaller and included less age categories than the Serbian study sample.
+This finding is consistent with an earlier research, in which the European formula or the BAF was employed to estimate dental age [8].
+In almost every age category, the discrepancy between the predicted dental age and chronological age was less than six months, showing that the BAF could be a reliable tool for estimating age and dental maturity of Montenegrin children.
+Within six months, the difference between the estimated dental age and chronological age was assessed in 61.2% of female and in 53.7% of male Montenegrin children who participated in the study.
+Furthermore, in 94% and 83.6% of female and male Montenegrin children, respectively, estimated dental age differed from chronological age within 12 months.
+The BAF demonstrated greater accuracy in the Montenegrin population compared to the results of a previously conducted study in which dental and